-We have successfully implemented cosmic rays (CRs) in GIZMO.
-We model cosmic rays with a two fluid models (gas+CRs) with diffusion and streaming.
+We have successfully implemented CRs and CR feedback in GIZMO.
+We model CRs with a two fluid models (gas+CRs) with diffusion and streaming.

 I have given a talk in the 2018 Santa Cruz galaxy workshop:

 The slide is available here: TsangKeungChan_CRdrivenwind

 I have also worked on simulating pionic gamma ray emission from cosmic rays, which can be seen in the poster ( Poster_CR_A0) I presented in the 15th Potsdam Thinkshop.